 When we fall in love, a fine line exists between what of our affections we expose and what we keep to ourselves.
 We are simultaneously strong and weak, intrepid and inhibited.
 Could this be real? we wonder.
 We want to shout that the view of the world from the stars is as poets imagine.
 Love has wings.
 Superman takes Lois above the clouds on a voyage to the moon, regains a hold of her as she teeters, and brings her safely to the ground, both of them in an embrace with lips nearly touching and eyes keyholes to the mysteries of each other’s thoughts.
 Some interview.
 We want to shout love.
 Then again, no. She hardly knows him.
 He hardly knows her.
 This is just 20 minutes of a topsy-turvy ride.
 Maybe, Lois hopes, that given Superman’s ability to see through her dress that her underwear is pink, he could read her mind.
 With words, we bluff.
 Behind silence, we hide.
 But our thoughts never lie.

-Christopher Reeve himself is a lesson in selflessness.
-His reason for living was in the lives he gave others.
+Christopher Reeve was truly a man who abided by his own words.
+He discovered a reason for living in the lives he gave others.
 Even in a wheelchair, he continued to fly the world in order to right what he believed was wrong.
 He was Superman to the end, an artist and a lover, and he made us aware of the superhero in all of us: if we could find the strength to unleash the talents we possess that our dreams are made of, then we could fill the world with poetry.